db00lean/Security-System_eece4534-final/camera/README.md

 task likely has too many unknowns to make progress, so he will also help with the other tasks / research to understand and document the entire pipeline of the video stream.

+# Instructions for putting Zedboard into USB host mode
+Place the system.dtb file in the `/boot` directory of the Zedboard.
+Once you reboot, the USB host should be enabled.